 How Do You Define ‘Contingent’ In Real Estate?

 When a listing is “contingent,” it means that an offer has been made and a seller has accepted the offer – but the sale can’t go through until certain conditions or actions are met.
+If you’re looking to understand what contingent and pending mean, Pending in real estate means that potential buyers have submitted an offer on a home and the seller has accepted the buyer’s offer.

 We’ll take a look at some of the most common contingencies in the next section to give you a better understanding of how contingencies work.